Jussi Jääskeläinen: Bolton Wanderers

 Since the start of the 1999–00 season, Jääskeläinen was competing with Banks and Branagan over Bolton Wanderers’ first choice goalkeeper role in the pre–season friendly, with Branagan eventually taking the role, leaving him to play for the club’s reserve matches instead.
 Following the Branagan’s injury, he made his first appearance of the season against Huddersfield Town on 16 October 1999 and kept a clean sheet, in a 1–0 win.
-Afterwards, Jääskeläinen regained his first choice goalkeeper role, with local newspaper The Bolton News, stating that: "On the form he is showing at the moment, it's hard to see Jaaskelainen being ousted by either Keith Branagan or Steve Banks, when they are fit again."
+Afterwards, Jääskeläinen regained his first choice goalkeeper role; local newspaper, The Bolton News, stated that: "On the form he is showing at the moment, it's hard to see Jaaskelainen being ousted by either Keith Branagan or Steve Banks, when they are fit again."
 His performance earned praise from skipper Neil Cox, stating at one match in a 2–1 defeat against Norwich City: "He went into the game under pressure with one or two people having digs at him but one of his saves was world class.
 And, if he hadn't made the saves he did, we might have gone in 2-0 down at half time."
 Although Jääskeläinen was dropped in favour of Banks in January, he managed to regain his first choice goalkeeper role for the rest of the 1999–00 season.
 Jääskeläinen reflected on his enjoyment the highest point of his Bolton Wanderers career so far, saying: "I've still got a lot to learn.
 I have learned a lot in the two years I have been here but I feel I can get much better.
 You learn from every game and you continue to gain in confidence the more you play."’’
 By March, Jääskeläinen kept four clean sheets, as he was determined to help the club improve by keeping their league season alive to qualify for the play-offs.
 In doing so, Jääskeläinen turned down a call up from Finland to focus on Bolton Wanderers.
 However, the club was unsuccessful in the play-off final after losing 7–5 on aggregate against eventual winners, Ipswich Town.
 At the end of the 1999–00 season, he went on to make forty–one appearances in all competitions.
 For his performance, Jääskeläinen won Bolton Wanderers’ Junior Whites Player of the Year award.